 Some of these gifts are over $100, which is more than many people spend on any one gift.
 If you have siblings or a few people who go in on gifts together, these make great group gifts!
 My sisters and I often purchase gifts together for my parents so we can give them something that is more expensive.

 This Nixplay Digitial Photo Frame is great because you can use an app or email to add photos to the frame – a perfect gift for someone who isn’t tech savvy.
-Wi-fi is required.
+Wi-fi is required, but it’s very easy to use.

 Note: if they are concerned about their information being “out there”, tell them to use a fake name and/or email address without their name in it in order to receive the results.
-Make sure that the kit you purchase includes the lab fee so they aren’t stuck with a $50+ charge to get their results.
-Prices aren’t included because they go up and down and on sale constantly, but they generally start around $40-$50.
-The ones being sold for under $30 most likely do not include the lab processing fee.
+Make sure that the kit you purchase includes the lab fee so they aren’t stuck with an additional charge to get their results.

 - AncestryDNA: Genetic Testing Ethnicity